midasum/vitest-bdd/README.md

   - Add support for table parsing (toRecords, toNumbers, toStrings)
   - Add `concurrent` option (true by default)
   - Add test context as last parameter to given step
+  - Add full bindings for vitest assertions in ReScript
 - **0.5.1** (2025-08-28)
   - Remove support for arrays in tests (accidental breaking change)
 - **0.5.0** (2025-08-27)